-A progress bar displays indicating the tasks being performed and the percentage of completion.
-A OS Install dialog box appears which prompts you to remove the UCS-SCU CD and insert the required operating system CD.
+A progress bar is displayed that indicates the tasks being performed and the percentage of completion.
+An OS Install dialog box appears which prompts you to remove the UCS-SCU CD and insert the required operating system CD.

 Step 6 Insert the operating system CD and click Ok.